php-censor/php-censor/docs/en/configuring_project.md

 [Mage](plugins/mage.md) и etc.).
 This stage is very similar to test.

 * `complete` - Build completion stage.
-Always executes after the deploy (or after the test, in case deploy is missing), regardless of whether the buid was successful or failed.
+Always executes after the deploy (or after the test, in case deploy is missing), regardless of whether the build was successful or failed.
 In this stage it is possible to send notifications, to clear a database, etc.

 * `success` - Successful Build Stage.
 Called only when the build completed successfully.